HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/wci/wci_ff_examples.md

 ## Category feed

-This example shows an RSS feed that creates a second-level category under an existing taxonomy in Web Content Manager.
+This example shows an RSS feed that creates a second-level category under an existing taxonomy in the Web Content Manager.

 ```
 <?xml version="1.0"?>